Xuxl2020/ScReNI/README.md

 # ScReNI: single-cell regulatory network inference through integrating scRNA-seq and scATAC-seq data

-ScReNI is a new algorithm that harnesses the power of k-nearest neighbors and random forest classifiers to deduce regulatory networks for each cell.
-This method integrates single-cell RNA sequencing (scRNA-seq) and single-cell ATAC sequencing (scATAC-seq) data to provide a comprehensive view of cellular regulation.
-Notably, ScReNI is versatile, capable of being applied to both paired and unpaired scRNA-seq and scATAC-seq datasets.
-Additionally, ScReNI offers a distinctive feature: it enables the identification of regulators that are specifically enriched in each cell type, based on the cell-specific networks it constructs.
+ScReNI is a novel algorithm that leverages k-nearest neighbors and random forest algorithms to integrate single-cell RNA sequencing (scRNA-seq) and single-cell ATAC sequencing (scATAC-seq) data, enabling the inference of gene regulatory networks at the single-cell level.
+Designed to be versatile, ScReNI is adept at handling both paired and unpaired datasets from scRNA-seq and scATAC-seq.
+It stands out with its capability of identifying cell-enriched regulators based on each cell-specific network.

 ScReNI has the following four key steps: